dCache/dcache-book2/config-write-token.md

     dcache.enable.space-reservation=true

 in your configuration file and all of your pools are in [link groups](https://www.dcache.org/manuals/Book-2.16/config/cf-pm-linkgroups-fhs.shtml), then you can only write into dCache if a link group is available for your transfer.
-Using the SRM you can specify the link group to write into.
-If you want to use another protocol like curl or xrootd you cannot specify a link group.
+Using the `SRM` you can specify the link group to write into.
+If you want to use another protocol like `curl` or `xrootd` you cannot specify a link group.
 In this case you need to use the `WriteToken` directory tag.

 The Space Reservation
 =====================

 Before you can create a `WriteToken` tag you need to have a space reservation.

 Space reservations are made for link groups.
-The file [`LinkGroupAuthorization.conf`] needs to contain the link groups that can be used for space reservations.
-You need to specify the location of the file in the `PATH-ODE-ED/dcache.conf` file.
+The file [`LinkGroupAuthorization.conf`](https://www.dcache.org/manuals/Book-2.16/config/cf-srm-space-fhs.shtml#cf-srm-linkgroupauthfile) needs to contain the link groups that can be used for space reservations.
+You need to specify the location of the file in the **/etc/dcache/dcache.conf** file.

-    spacemanager.authz.link-group-file-name=PATH-ODE-ED/LinkGroupAuthorization.conf
+    spacemanager.authz.link-group-file-name=/etc/dcache/LinkGroupAuthorization.conf

+Example:

 In this example we will create the link group `WriteTokenLinkGroup`.
-Login to the [admin interface], `cd` to the `SrmSpaceManager` and list the current space reservations.
+Login to the [admin interface](https://www.dcache.org/manuals/Book-2.16/start/intouch-admin-fhs.shtml), `cd` to the `SrmSpaceManager` and list the current space reservations.

-    DC-PROMPT-LOCAL cd SrmSpaceManager
+    (local) admin > cd SrmSpaceManager
-    DC-PROMPT-SPACEMNGR ls
+    (SrmSpaceManager) admin > ls
     Reservations:
     total number of reservations: 0
     total number of bytes reserved: 0